postsent/postsent.github.io/_posts/jeykll/2021-12-12-Jekyll-exp.md

 3. Change the locale (language setting) depends on chinese or english.

 After some days of struggling in incoperating the teXt-theme(simple, clean and modern lookng) archive page into this theme(well-maintain, cross-platform e.g. great mobile support e.g. when small screen the toc is placed on the top of the page).
 To see how well-maintain, check number of issues opened in a GitHub page.

+2021-12-15:
+Currently are still familar with the Jekyll (different metas) and tries to customerise something, the process of keeping two version of posts is kindof taking some time.

 # Edge cases
 Long TOC title.
 Long category title in category page.